JGJCode/AdventOfCode/README.md

 # AdventOfCode
 Every Advent Of Code
-Format of this repo is year->day->part a, part b.
+Format of this repository is year->day->part a, part b.
+Inputs are not provided.